Flag of the United States Army: History

-The U.S. Army flag was dedicated and unfurled to the general public on June 14, 1956, at Independence Hall, Philadelphia, on the 181st anniversary of the establishment of the U.S. Army by the Continental Congress.
+The U.S. Army flag was dedicated and unfurled to the general public on 14 June 1956, at Independence Hall, Philadelphia, on the 181st anniversary of the establishment of the U.S. Army by the Continental Congress.
 The original flag measured 4 ft 4 in by 5 ft 6 in; the flag is of white silk with a blue embroidered central design of the original War Office seal.
 "United States Army" is inscribed in white letters on a scarlet scroll, with the year "1775" in blue numerals below.

 Streamers

 The concept of campaign streamers began during the American Civil War when the War Department instructed regiments to inscribe the names of their meritorious battles on their national colors.
 The Army has defined an official campaign as a particular combat action or series of actions with historical significance or military importance to the United States and the Army.

-An U.S. Army flag besides a national flag atop the M10 Booker.

 In 1890, the War Department directed that regimental honors be engraved on silver rings placed on the staffs of regimental flags.
 In 1920, the War Department ordered that each regimental color bear streamers in the colors of the campaign medal ribbon for each campaign in which the regiment had fought.
 The creation of the Army flag provided a means to display all the Army's campaigns.